Common Motorcycle Accident Injuries

 Speed is a big factor in how severe a bone-break will be.
 The less speed at the time of impact, the less pressure on the bones.
 A broken bone can take a long time to heal, may require surgeries, physical therapy and may not set right the first time.
 It’s important to be compensated for these possibilities.

-Just about every accident involves road rash to some degree.
+Just about every motorcycle accident involves road rash burn to some degree.
 When you get thrown off or dragged by your bike and skid along the road and your skin tears, that’s road rash.
 In severe cases, skin grafts are needed to repair the torn area.